esphome/esphome-docs/components/lvgl.rst

 .. note::

-    The ``on_value`` trigger is sent while the arc knob is being dragged or changed with keys.
-The event is sent *continuously* while the knob is being dragged, this can affect performance and have negative effects on the actions to be performed.
-In such cases use a :ref:`universal event trigger <lvgl-event-trg>` like ``on_release``, to get the ``x`` variable once after the interaction has completed.
+    The ``on_value`` trigger is sent as the arc knob is dragged or changed with keys.
+The event is sent *continuously* while the arc knob is being dragged; this generally has a negative effect on performance.
+To mitigate this, consider using a :ref:`universal event trigger <lvgl-event-trg>` like ``on_release``, to get the ``x`` variable once after the interaction has completed.

 The ``arc`` can be also integrated as :doc:`/components/number/lvgl` or :doc:`/components/sensor/lvgl`.

-See :ref:`lvgl-cook-bright` and :ref:`lvgl-cook-volume` for examples how to use a slider (or an arc) to control entities in Home Assistant.
+See :ref:`lvgl-cook-bright` and :ref:`lvgl-cook-volume` for examples illustrating how to use a slider (or an arc) to control entities in Home Assistant.

 .. _lvgl-wgt-spb:

 ``spinbox``
 ***********

 The Spinbox contains a numeric value (as text) which can be increased or decreased through actions.
-You can use for example buttons labeled with plus and minus to call them as required.
+You can, for example, use buttons labeled with plus and minus to call actions which increase or decrease the value as required.

 .. figure:: /components/images/lvgl_spinbox.png
     :align: center